Skip to content ↓

 Adults, please remember to listen to children read and sign their Reading Records a minimum of 3x per week.
 Children can also record any independent reading they do too.

-Children are expected to complete their Daily Questions every single day.
+Children are expected to complete their Daily Questions every single day after being given their personal login details.

 Online Apps